 On acceptance of an offer of a School place, a deposit is also payable.
 Where parents are in receipt of a 100% bursary award, the Governors may use their discretion on a case-by-case basis to waive a proportion of the deposit.

 Firstly, all applicants should fill in the means-tested application form which can be obtained by contacting the Financial Controller.
-Potential applicants should first register their interest in a bursary by letter or e-mail to the Registrar by the 15th February in the year preceding entry.
+Potential applicants should first register their interest in a bursary by letter or e-mail to the Registrar by the 1st of February in the year preceding entry.

 Information is required from both parents and from anybody else contributing financially to the household.
 Where both parents live at the same address, only one application form should be completed.
 Where parents are separated or divorced, both parties should fill in separate application forms detailing the financial contribution made by all members of both households.
 The School will take into account the cost of maintaining two households.
 When an application is being made as a single parent, the school will need evidence that the child’s other parent is deceased or the absent parent has no financial responsibility (of any sum) for the child.
 This evidence should be provided at the home visit.